Managing your diet

 - Yoghurt – depends on the bacteria culture used

-- Yeast – even though it does not contain histamine as such, yeast serves as a catalyst for histamine generation during manufacture.
+- Yeast – even though it does not contain histamine as such, yeast serves as a catalyst for minor or major histamine generation during leavening depending on product.
 There is no yeast in the end product.
+Relevance of yeast for HIT-patients is under discussion.

 Maintz L, Novak N: Histamine and histamine intolerance, American Journal of Clinical Nutrition 2007